ferngarc/AutoBai/README.md

 # AutoBai

 Created to even the playing field against scalpers.
-Seriously, fuck those guys.
 Damn near ruined Christmas.

 This script so far ONLY works on Walmart.
 But I plan on adding more features to this later.